SamirNabadov/Hashicorp-vault-consul-cluster/README.md

 * ACL is activated in Consul
 * Vault is connected to the consul via ACL
 * Bootstrap and unseal keys are stored in the /home/ansible folder on the remote machines
-* Adding script for auto seal vault to cron job
+* Adding script for auto seal vault to cron job os startup
 * HTTPS protocol is activated for Haproxy VIP IP